-Online and or Hybrid Course Formats for the Health Care Management and Nutrition Tracks
+Online Format for the Health Care Management

 Health Care Management Track: At this time, the Health Care Management Track courses are presented as online courses.
 Students in this track will not be in the classroom and all of these track courses are completed online.
-Students in this track can contact Dr. Gopal Sankaran(email: gsankaran@wcupa.edu) for specific details on how these course formats are presented to students.
+Students in this track can contact Dr. Harry Holt (email: hholt@wcupa.edu) for specific details on how these course formats are presented to students.